Skip to Content

 What more can I do?

 If raising money isn’t enough for you, or you aren’t able to undertake a physical journey, maybe find a different way to make your journey special.
-Perhaps documenting the changing of seasons by photographing the same spot for the year, interview people making a difference for wild places in your local area, litter picking every day or planting trees.
+Perhaps documenting the changing of seasons by photographing the same spot for a year, interview people making a difference for wild places in your local area, litter picking every day or planting trees.

 Still needing inspiration?